kirenz/codelabs/markdown/tfx-pipeline-beam/tfx-pipeline-beam.md

 Duration: 0:07:00

-Explore the directories and files that were copied to your pipeline's project directory **tfx-files**:
+Explore the directories and files that were copied to your pipeline's project directory **tfx-beam**:

 - A **pipeline** directory with